openedx/edx-platform/docs/en_us/course_authors/source/running_course/discussions_students.rst

 Answer Questions and Mark Questions as Answered
 ************************************************************

-Anyone in a course can answer questions: add a response to the post with your answer.
+Anyone in a course can answer questions.
+Just add a response to the post with your answer.

 The person who posted the question and staff members can mark responses as
-correct: click the **check** that appears at upper right of the response.
+correct: click the **check** (or tick mark) icon that appears at upper right of the response.

 .. image:: ../Images/Discussion_answer_question.png
  :alt:

-After at least one response is marked as the answer, a check image replaces the question mark image for the post in the list on the **Discussion** page.
+After at least one response is marked as the answer, a check or tick mark image replaces the question mark image for the post in the list on the **Discussion** page.

 .. image:: ../Images/Discussion_answers_in_list.png
  :alt: The list of posts with images identifying unanswered and answered questions and discussions